William Binney (intelligence official): Role in apparent release of the Nunes Memo

 On January 23, 2018, Binney made an appearance on InfoWars in connection with the Nunes memo, a Congressional document alleging irregularities in the application of the FISA Act, which at that time was not publicly available although its potential release was a topic of public debate.
 During the show, host Alex Jones announced that Binney had been able to provide him with the actual memo, and the purported leaked document was shown on air.
 However, this was in fact a public document that had been available on the website of the Office of the Director of National Intelligence since at least May 2017.
 The actual Nunes memo was released February 2, 2018.

 Claims of fraud in the 2020 election

-After Joe Biden won the 2020 election and Donald Trump refused to concede, Binney doubted the official results and claimed his belief that there had been large-scale voter fraud.
-One of Binney's tweets alleging missing votes was based on a mistaken conflation between eligible voters and an outdated number of registered voters; this was cited in an article by the Gateway Pundit, which in turn was promoted by Trump.
+After Joe Biden won the 2020 United States presidential election and Donald Trump refused to concede, Binney doubted the official results and claimed that there had been large-scale voter fraud.
+One of Binney's tweets alleging missing votes was based on a mistaken conflation between eligible voters and an outdated number of registered voters; this was cited in an article by The Gateway Pundit, which in turn was promoted by Trump.